Penguins vs. Rangers Prediction & Picks - November 22

 Penguins vs. Rangers Prediction & Picks: Line, Spread, Over/Under - November 22

-The Pittsburgh Penguins (9-8) and New York Rangers (12-3-1) meet at PPG Paints Arena on Wednesday, November 22 at 7:00 PM ET on ESPN+, MSG, and SportsNet PT.
-The Penguins took down the Vegas Golden Knights 3-0 in their most recent outing, while the Rangers are coming off a 6-3 loss to the Dallas Stars.
+The New York Rangers (12-3-1) take on the Pittsburgh Penguins (9-8) at PPG Paints Arena on Wednesday, November 22 at 7:00 PM ET on ESPN+, MSG, and SportsNet PT.
+The Rangers lost to the Dallas Stars 6-3 in their last game, while the Penguins are coming off a 3-0 victory over the Vegas Golden Knights.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Penguins have put up a 6-4-0 record in their last 10 games.
-They have scored 37 goals while conceding 25 in that time.
-On the power play, 28 opportunities have resulted in five goals (17.9% success rate).
+The Penguins have put up a 6-4-0 record during their past 10 contests.
+They have scored 37 total goals (five power-play goals on 28 power-play opportunities during that span, for a conversion rate of 17.9%) while conceding 25 goals to their opponents.

-Get ready for this matchup by checking out our prediction for who will emerge with the victory in Wednesday's hockey action.
+To prepare for this matchup, here is who we expect to secure the win in Wednesday's hockey action.

 Penguins vs. Rangers Predictions for Wednesday

-Our computer projections model for this game expects a final score of Penguins 4, Rangers 3.
+Our computer projections model for this game calls for a final score of Penguins 4, Rangers 3.

 Sportsbook Promo Codes